Enet/gobem/README.md

 An array of the technologies, which should be loaded in the memory.
 By default is equal to `buildTechs` (all technologies will be loaded).
 Not loaded files is processed too, but their content is equal `null`.
 You are able to load ones by your preferred way inside a processor.

 This feature is needed, for example, to prevent loading *.node.js files (usually we use `require` to connect npm-modules).

-### extraArguments<sup>[ ]</sup>
-An array of the arguments, which are passed to constructor of each processor.
-Try not to use this feature, because extra arguments could be different from project to project.

 ### maxExecutionTime<sup>123</sup>
 This number is an upper time limit of the build process (in seconds).
 Default value is `60` seconds. `0` means there is no limit.